-David Kent joined Cancer Treatment Centers of America® (CTCA) in 2002 and has served in a variety of positions leading to his appointment as Senior Vice President of Operations of CTCA at Southeastern Regional Medical Center (Southeastern) in June 2011.
-In this capacity, Mr. Kent is responsible for construction and operations, as well as strategic planning for the facility.
+David Kent joined Cancer Treatment Centers of America (CTCA) in 2002, and has served in a variety of positions leading to his appointment in June of 2011 as Senior Vice President of Operations of CTCA at Southeastern Regional Medical Center (Southeastern).
+In this capacity, Kent is responsible for construction and operations, as well as strategic planning for the facility.

-Prior to his appointment at Southeastern, Mr. Kent served as Vice President of Oncology Patient Services at Midwestern Regional Medical Center (Midwestern).
-In that role, Mr. Kent quickly established himself as a leader by working closely with the exceptional team of providers to enhance the innovative and compassionate cancer care that CTCA provides to its patients.
+Prior to his appointment at Southeastern, Kent served as Vice President of Oncology Patient Services at CTCA’s flagship facility, Midwestern Regional Medical Center (Midwestern).
+In that role, Kent quickly established himself as a leader by working closely with the exceptional team of providers at Midwestern to enhance the innovative and compassionate cancer care that CTCA provides to its patients.

-Under Mr. Kent’s leadership, Midwestern served a record number of patients while maintaining high service standards.
-Additionally, Mr. Kent spearheaded the effort to open Midwestern’s weekend program, the expansion of the stem cell program and other specialty coverage for the hospital.
+Under Kent’s leadership, Midwestern served a record number of patients while maintaining CTCA’s high service standards.
+Additionally, Kent spearheaded the effort to open Midwestern’s weekend program, the expansion of the stem cell program and other specialty coverage for the hospital.

-Previously, Mr. Kent was responsible for the external growth of the company across the United States.
-He successfully spearheaded CTCA’s expansion to Philadelphia in 2005 and Goodyear, Arizona, in 2008.
-He also helped paved the way for CTCA to build the hospital in Newnan, Georgia.
+Previously, Kent was responsible for the external growth of the company across the United States.
+He successfully spearheaded CTCA’s expansion to Philadelphia in 2005 and Goodyear, AZ, in 2008, and helped clear the way for CTCA to build the center in Newnan, GA.

-Prior to CTCA, Mr. Kent worked in marketing for Gateway for Cancer Research and in operations for Consolidated Freightways Corporation.
+Prior to his time at CTCA, Kent worked in marketing for Gateway for Cancer Research and in operations for Consolidated Freightways Corporation.

-Mr. Kent is a graduate of Wabash College in Crawfordsville, Indiana, and lives in Newnan with his wife, Michelle, and their three sons, Ryan, Lucas and Ethan.
+Kent is a graduate of Wabash College in Crawfordsville, IN, and lives in Newnan with his wife, Michelle, and their three sons, Ryan, Lucas and Ethan.